prmadev/amirographycom/content/blog/power_structure_of_the_social_networks/index.md

 Let's make a few different forms of government considering the rule's I just discussed.

-{% important(header="An Small Point") %}
-As dependence on involvement of people only comes when governments want more power and cannot retain the resources necessary from the land, High Natural-Resources and High People-involvement tend to be mutually.
+> As dependence on involvement of people only comes when governments want more power and cannot retain the resources necessary from the land,
-{% end %}
+> High Natural-Resources and High People-involvement tend to be mutually.

 ## High Centrality, High Natural-Resources, Low People-involvement